shacknerz/engineering/_posts/2015-09-04-ditching-django-rest-framework-serializers-for-serpy.md

   - Slow SQL queries happening? __NOPE__
   - A lot of obvious work being done in Python? __NOPE__

-A typical view I was seeing this pattern for looked something like this:
+An example of a typical Django view where I was seeing this pattern looked something like this:

 ```py
 class GoalsView(BaseView):